Ever since I got into trail running more than 10 years ago, mountain marathons have been my favorite event to train for and compete in.

-The general idea doesn’t change and the goal is always to guarantee a steady energy intake in the form of carbohydrates (the only energy source that is easy to digest and immediately ready to use) for the organism.
+If you’re taking solid food, the general idea behind what we’ve already talked about doesn’t change and the goal is always to guarantee a steady energy intake in the form of carbohydrates (the only energy source that is easy to digest and immediately ready to use) for the organism.

 So, yes to: fruit (bananas, watermelons, pieces of apples, peaches, apricots), cookies, crackers, energy bars, bread, small sandwiches (peanut butter and jelly or honey), pretzels, gummy bears, candy, depending on your personal preferences and what your stomach can handle (again, you should have practiced that during training, especially during the long runs of your preparation!).

 You might experience that after a few hours of racing your body craves for salty food: that might be a signal that you are a bit dehydrated or lacking some vitamins or minerals.
 This is why it’s important to take electrolytes when you drink and not always just water.
 You can take them in the form of sport drinks (isotonic sport drinks are the best) or salt tablets to dissolve in the water.

 What kind of gear do you need for a mountain marathon?

 Mountain marathons are my favorite race distance also because you can run them with a “fast and light” style that doesn’t require a lot of gear or fancy material.
 Make sure you have comfortable trail shoes with good grip (always be prepared for the conditions that you’re going to find in the race: will it be wet and slippery or hot and dry?
 How about the terrain, is it going to be rocky and technical or will you find a lot of fast singletracks and dirt roads?) with a good compromise between lightness and comfort.